JonHoyle.com Mirror of MacCompanion

 To Explore Strange New Worlds ...

 The According to Hoyle… column was initially launched with series Cross-Platform Software Development from a Macintosh Perspective, which lasted over a year.
-Each month, we covered a different topic: Qt, wxWidgets, CPLAT and REALbasic, just to name a few.
-Once we covered all the topics in the original MacHack paper, I began to cover other cross-platform strategies I didn't have time for originally, such as Runtime Revolution and Java.
-Eventually, I moved away from focusing specifically on cross-platform topics and covered Macintosh topics in general.
+Each month, we covered a different topic: Qt, wxWidgets, CPLAT, and REALbasic, just to name a few.
+Once we covered all the topics in the original MacHack paper, I began to cover other cross-platform strategies that I didn't have time for originally, such as Runtime Revolution and Java.
+Eventually, I moved away from focusing specifically on cross-platform topics and covered other Macintosh topics in general.

-One of the longest articles came in March 2007, when we examined changes coming to the ANSI C++ specification.
+One of the longest articles came in March 2007, when we examined (then-)upcoming changes coming to the ANSI C++ programming language specification.
 This article was designed especially for C++ programmers who were interested in new language features becoming available.
 At the time it was written, the expectation was that this draft would be finalized in 2009, and hence was named C++09.
 Since that time, other delays in the specification has caused it to be held up into 2011.
 An update to this article came in November 2008, but it wasn't until the Fall of 2009 that we did it justice with a 6 part series detailing these changes.

-Another popular series in 2007 was the three part series Moving from CodeWarrior to Xcode, giving step-by-step instructions for those with legacy projects wishing to modernize them with Xcode.
+Another popular topic in 2007 was the three part series Moving from CodeWarrior to Xcode, giving step-by-step instructions for those with legacy projects wishing to modernize them with Xcode.
 Although I had planned a Part IV for sometime in the future, the future had other plans.

-As the economy faltered in 2009, we had a three part series entitled Software Development Jobs in a Down Economy.
+As the economy faltered in 2009, we had a three-part series entitled Software Development Jobs in a Down Economy.
 We also considered Apple in a Post-Steve Jobs Era and took time to note the End of the Line of the PowerPC.

 To Boldly Go ...